Shahzeb362/Tipsy-App/README.md

 # 💸 Tipsy

 **tip calculator app**
-Enter the total bill, select the number of people, choose a tip percentage, and Tipsy will calculate how much each person should pay.
+Enter the total bill, select the number of people, choose a tip percentage, and it will calculate how much each person should pay.

 ---